Infection Control Statement

 Staff training:

-No. 18 new staff joined this Medical Centre/Surgery in the past 12-months and received infection control, handwashing, and donning and doffing training within 12-months of employment.
+No. 8 new staff joined this Medical Centre/Surgery in the past 12-months and received infection control, hand-washing, and donning and doffing training within 12-months of employment.

-55% of the practice patient-facing staff (clinical and reception staff) completed their annual infection prevention & control update training (specific whether this was in a formal training session or online).
+54% of the practice patient-facing staff (clinical and reception staff) completed their annual infection prevention & control update training online.

 The IPC nurse/practitioner attended training updates for their role.
 Training is provided by the BOB ICB Webinars.